cio12/nUber/README.md

 # Team Charizard NUber Project

 The project was written for Professor Jason Diaz's CS 3398 Software Engineering class at Texas State University.
-The project was done in conjuction with myself, Brent Redmon, Blake Allen, Jacob Gibson, Connor Oldmixon, Sam Coyle, and Cassie Coyle.
+The project was done in conjuction with myself, Brent Redmon, Blake Allen, Jacob Gibson, Zachary Golla, Sam Coyle, and Cassie Coyle.
 Together, we created a RESTful API which will serve as the backend for our system.

 <hr>